 Note: - If you want to appear in Banking Exams, then know all the latest news of Upcoming Bank Exam here.

-A bank account is a monetary account with a banking institution recording the balance of money for a customer.
+A bank account is a monetary account with a banking institution recording the balance of the money for a customer.
 There are many types of bank account: -

 Recurring Deposit Account

 Fixed Deposit Account